plugdata-team/plugdata/Resources/Documentation/ELSE/power~.md

 ---

 [power~] is a power function waveshaper for signals that extends the usual definition of exponentiation and returns -pow(-a, b) when you have a negative signal input.
-This allows not only the output of negative values but also the exponentiation of negative values by noninteger exponents.
+This allows not only the output of negative values but also the exponentiation of negative values by non-integer exponents.